atef1995/sayarat/.github/instructions/js insturctions.instructions.md

 ### Fixing Issues

 - **Identify the Issue**: Clearly define the problem you are addressing.
-Document any related issues or bugs in the codebase.
+Document any related issues or bugs in the codebase by marking them with `#TODO` or `#BUG` comments.
 - **Fix the Code**: Implement the necessary changes to resolve the issue.
 Ensure that the fix is well-tested and does not introduce new bugs.
 - **Systematically fix the code**: Follow a systematic approach to fix the code, ensuring that all related components and utilities are updated accordingly.